The Best Field Hockey Sticks for Drag Flick Specialists

 Bow profile

 Drag flickers need a low or extreme low bow.
-The bow position, typically measured from the base of the stick, determines how the ball sits during the loading phase of the flick and how cleanly it releases at the top of the motion.
+The bow position, measured from the base of the stick, determines how the ball sits during the loading phase of the flick and how cleanly it releases at the top of the motion.
 A bow positioned too high robs you of lift.
-Too extreme and you lose control on open play.
-The sweet spot for most specialist flickers is an extreme low bow sitting at around 200mm from the head, which is exactly where the Naked Hockey Extreme range is set.
+Too extreme and you lose control in open play.
+The sweet spot for most specialist flickers is an extreme low bow sitting at around 200mm from the head with a 24 to 25mm curve, which is exactly where the Naked Hockey Extreme range is set.

 Concave face